StanPlatinum/elf-respect/README.md

 make
 ```

- - Then the `program` and the `entryLabel.txt` has been generated and copied to the dir `dynamic-loader-checker`
+ - Then the `program` and the `entryLabel.txt` will be generated and copied to the dir `dynamic-loader-checker`

 ### Build the dynamic SGX loader